ietf-wg-cellar/matroska-specification/notes.md

 It would be possible for a player to also adjust the audio's samplerate at the same time as adjusting the timecodes if you wanted to play the two audio streams synchronously.
 It would also be possible to adjust the video to match the audio's speed.
 However, for playback, the selected track(s) timecodes SHOULD be adjusted if they need to be scaled.

 While the above example deals specifically with audio tracks, this element can be used to align video, audio, subtitles, or any other type of track contained in a Matroska file.

-## Multi-planar and 3D videos

-There are two different ways to compress 3D videos: have each 'eye' track in a separate track and have one track have both 'eyes' combined inside (which is more efficient, compression-wise).
-Matroska supports both ways.

-For the single track variant, there is the `StereoMode Element` which defines how planes are assembled in the track (mono or left-right combined).
-Odd values of StereoMode means the left plane comes first for more convenient reading.
-The pixel count of the track (`PixelWidth`/`PixelHeight`) is the raw amount of pixels (for example 3840x1080 for full HD side by side) and the `DisplayWidth`/`DisplayHeight` in pixels is the amount of pixels for one plane (1920x1080 for that full HD stream).
-Old stereo 3D were displayed using anaglyph (cyan and red colours separated).
-For compatibility with such movies, there is a value of the StereoMode that corresponds to AnaGlyph.

-There is also a "packed" mode (values 13 and 14) which consists of packing two frames together in a `Block` using lacing.
-The first frame is the left eye and the other frame is the right eye (or vice versa).
-The frames SHOULD be decoded in that order and are possibly dependent on each other (P and B frames).

-For separate tracks, Matroska needs to define exactly which track does what. `TrackOperation` with `TrackCombinePlanes` do that.
-For more details look at [how TrackOperation works](#track-operation).

-The 3D support is still in infancy and may evolve to support more features.

-The StereoMode used to be part of Matroska v2 but it didn't meet the requirement for multiple tracks.
-There was also a bug in libmatroska prior to 0.9.0 that would save/read it as 0x53B9 instead of 0x53B8.
-Readers may support these legacy files by checking Matroska v2 or 0x53B9.
-The [older values](http://www.matroska.org/node/1/revisions/74/view#StereoMode) were 0: mono, 1: right eye, 2: left eye, 3: both eyes.